 Steffi Graf Age: 51 (14 June 1969)

 Steffi Graf is a German former professional tennis player, who won 22 grand slam singles titles.
 She is known for performing in all surfaces with her powerful forehand and footwork.
-She is the only tennis player in history to have won each Grand slam titles at least four times.
+She is the only tennis player in history to have won each Grand slam title at least four times.

 She retired at the age of 30 in 1999 with total career prize money of $21,895,277.
 Steffi Graf married Andre Agassi in 2001 and they have two children.
 Steffi Graf’s net worth is estimated to be $30 Million.